amygdala/amygdala.github.io/_posts/2019-05-03-automl-tables.md

 <p></p>

-We can't directly compare the results of the following AutoML experimentation to those other examples, since they're using a different dataset and model architecture.
-However, we'll use a roughly similar set of input features and stick to the spirit of these other examples by doing binary classification on the tip percentage, and to that end, we'll generate a version of the taxi trips dataset that has a new column reflecting whether or not the tip was > 20%.
-We'll also do a bit of 'bucketing' of the lat/long information using the new BigQuery GIS functions, and weed out rows where either the fare or trip miles are not > 0.
+We can't directly compare the results of the following AutoML experimentation to those previous examples, since they're using a different dataset and model architecture.
+However, we'll use a roughly similar set of input features and stick to the spirit of these other examples by doing binary classification on the tip percentage.

-### Create a BigQuery table
+### Create a BigQuery table for the AutoML input dataset

 AutoML Tables makes it easy to ingest data from [BigQuery](https://cloud.google.com/bigquery/).

+So, we'll generate a version of the Chicago taxi trips public BigQuery table that has a new column reflecting whether or not the tip was > 20%.
+We'll also do a bit of 'bucketing' of the lat/long information using the [(new-ish and very cool) BigQuery GIS functions](https://cloud.google.com/bigquery/docs/gis-data), and weed out rows where either the fare or trip miles are not > 0.

-So, the first thing we'll do is run a BigQuery query to generate this new version of the dataset.
+So, the first thing we'll do is run a BigQuery query to generate this new version of the Chicago taxi dataset.
 Paste the following SQL into the [BigQuery query window](https://console.cloud.google.com/bigquery), or [use this URL](https://console.cloud.google.com/bigquery?sq=467744782358:ae38c8baf54a46489536ae486979a1bc).

 > Note: when I ran this query, it processed 15.66 GB of data.